LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   catalog = btk.catalog.CosmosCatalog.from_file(COSMOS_CATALOG_PATHS)
   sampling_function = btk.sampling_functions.DefaultSampling(stamp_size=stamp_size)

 We can now create the corresponding instance of ``DrawBlendsGenerator``.
-There is an important caveat here : as in the other tutorial, we use the Rubin survey.
+There is an important caveat here: as in the other tutorial, we use the Rubin survey.
 However, the COSMOS data set only contains images and magnitudes from the f814w band; thus, when simulating images, the same magnitude is used to compute the galaxy fluxes across all bands.
 You can refer to the following section to circumvent this issue.

 .. jupyter-execute::